Tag Archive for: celebrations

 How do I sign up?

-Membership is renewed annually in September.
-The membership fee for the 2019–2020 year is €11.
+Membership registration takes place every year in September.
+The membership fee for the 2019–2020 year is set at 11€.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

 The election of the 2020–2021 executive board will take place at the end of October during the handover general meeting.
 The election of Dis-Lalie’s new executive board will be conducted on a position-by-position basis.
 Each candidate will have the opportunity to present their rationale to the assembly.
-Each year, the executive board consists of two co-chairs, a secretary, a treasurer, a vice-president in charge of communications, a vice-president in charge of training, a vice-president in charge of international mobility, a vice-president in charge of social issues, a vice-president in charge of culture, a vice president in charge of partnerships, a vice president in charge of student representation, vice presidents in charge of events, vice presidents in charge of social gatherings, vice presidents in charge of prevention, citizenship, and solidarity, and an admissions coordinator.
+Each year, the executive board consists of two co-chairs, a secretary, a treasurer, a vice president in charge of communications, a vice president in charge of training, a vice president in charge of international mobility, a vice president in charge of social issues, a vice president in charge of culture, a vice president in charge of partnerships, a vice president in charge of student representation, vice presidents in charge of events, vice presidents in charge of social gatherings, vice presidents in charge of prevention, citizenship, and solidarity, and an admissions coordinator.

 Here are our contact details.
 Feel free to follow us on social media: